-Each of our main islands offer widely varying numbers of car rental companies, fleet sizes, and general levels of car conditions.
+Each of our main islands offers widely varying numbers of car rental companies, fleet sizes, and general levels of car conditions.

-Grand Turk’s tourism largely centres on the cruise industry.
-The island isn’t extensive and many visitors only stay for several hours, so rental vehicles are usually compact economy class, scooters, or 4x4 buggies.
+Grand Turk’s tourism largely centers on the cruise industry.
+The island isn’t extensive and many visitors only stay for several hours, so rental vehicles are usually compact economy-class, scooters, or 4x4 buggies.
 Larger conventional cars and SUVs are available, yet tend to be a bit older than what’s common to Providenciales.

 North Caicos and South Caicos, due to the limited number of tourist arrivals, have only a few businesses to choose from.
-Vehicle selection is quite limited, and age and condition isn’t up to the standard found on Providenciales.
+Vehicle selection is quite limited, and age and condition are not up to the standard found on Providenciales.

 Salt Cay is a very small island, and the only rental vehicles available are off-road golf carts, bicycles, and the occasional moped.

-On Providenciales, several of the car rental companies offer complimentary airport car pick up and drop off, or an airport shuttle service from a nearby facility.
+On Providenciales, several of the car rental companies offer complimentary airport car pick up and drop off, or an airport transportation shuttle service from a nearby facility.
 We generally recommend selecting a company with such an amenity, as the taxi rates for two short rides will often approach a day’s car rental costs.
 You’ll typically be asked to provide flight information to ensure that a staff member is waiting for you.

 The rental rates on our other islands tend to be a bit higher due to the fewer number of visitors and greater business operating costs.
 Basic cars start at about $75 per day on our family islands.
 Additionally, the smaller rental fleets mean you’ll want to book in advance.

-Prices are typically lowest on Providenciales, at under $5 per imperial gallon, and are a little higher on our less-populated islands.
+Prices within the TCI are typically the lowest on Providenciales, at around $6 per gallon, and are a little higher on our less-populated islands.

 As our islands are quite small, driving distances are not great and fuel consumption is typically far less than what may be experienced at other destinations.

-GPS navigation and mapping is typically not needed or very accurate in the Turks and Caicos.
+GPS navigation and mapping are typically not needed or very accurate in the Turks and Caicos.

 A few beaches and sights can be somewhat difficult to find, yet in the majority of cases, inaccuracies in maps and the lack of address and street names restrict the effectiveness of GPS.

-Providenciales is centre of tourism in the Turks and Caicos, and the driving conditions on this island can be frustratingly bad due to the poor behaviour of some drivers, especially taxis and illegal jitney taxis.
+Providenciales is the center of tourism in the Turks and Caicos, and the driving conditions on this island can be frustratingly bad due to the poor behavior of some drivers, especially taxis and illegal jitney taxis.
 Leeward Highway is the main highway on Providenciales, which runs from Downtown to the Heaving Down Rock area.
 We advise driving with great caution.
-See Driving in the Turks and Caicos.

 Our other islands see far fewer vehicles on the roads, and road conditions are generally stress-free.